 How Healthy Soil Can Help Stabilize Weather Patterns

-Soil: A Massive Carbon Reservoir:
+Soil: A Massive Carbon Reservoir

 “Considering the sheer size of the soil carbon pool, even small increases in its capacity can significantly affect climate stabilization,” explains soil ecologist Ben Taylor.